 HR professionals also play a critical role in ensuring the well-being of staff, managing staff relations and ensuring processes are in place for them to do their job well.

 Jayanta Bora, international head of human resources and operations at ActionAid International, spoke of a need for more efficient processes to help recruitment efforts, which can be expensive and time consuming.
 Professionals working in HR, or specifically recruitment, in other sectors may find they have the skills that can translate to similar roles in the global development.
 Emphasizing the new technologies, methodologies and practices you can bring to create greater efficiency within an organization can make your outsider experience an asset.

 Technical skills in health

-Across global development there is a need for technical skills related to specific program areas — from agriculture to the environment — but health is top of the list.
-In a recent Devex survey, 30 percent of global development recruiters said that health was the sector they expected to see the most hiring in for 2018.
+Across global development there is a need for technical skills related to specific program areas and expertise in health remains in high demand.
+In a recent Devex survey, 10 percent of global development recruiters said that health was the sector they expected to see the most hiring in for 2018.

 As the global health sector advances, new skills not readily found within the global health sector are needed.
 Professionals with experience in technical areas such as e-health administration, pharmaceutical supply chain management or health insurance financing scheme could find their expertise valued by NGOs, funders and governments improving health systems around the world.

 Professionals with in-demand technical skillsets might be able to find work first as a consultant on short-term projects, which can be a great way to break into the global development sector and get that all important experience for your CV.

 Monitoring and evaluation is increasingly a critical component of development work, allowing an organization to track progress and facilitate decision making based on evidence.